Timeline of Mount Everest expeditions: 1921: Reconnaissance expedition

 The first British expedition—organized and financed by the newly formed Mount Everest Committee—came under the leadership of Colonel Charles Howard-Bury, with Harold Raeburn as mountaineering leader, and included George Mallory, Guy Bullock, and Edward Oliver Wheeler.
 It was primarily for mapping and reconnaissance to discover whether a route to the summit could be found from the north side.
-As the health of Raeburn broke down, Mallory assumed responsibility for most of the exploration to the north and east of the mountain.
+As Raeburn's health broke down, Mallory assumed responsibility for most of the exploration to the north and east of the mountain.
 He wrote to his wife: "We are about to walk off the map..."
 After five months of arduous climbing around the base of the mountain, Wheeler explored the hidden East Rongbuk Glacier and its route to the base of the North Col. On September 23, Mallory, Bullock, and Wheeler reached the North Col at 7020 m before being forced back by strong winds.
 To Mallory's experienced eye, the route up the North ridge intersecting the NE Ridge and from there to the summit looked long, but feasible for a fresher party.